CodeYourFuture/syllabus/docs/html-css/week-1/lesson.md

 ## PD (Developer communication)

-In this section we'll explore how a professional developer uses technical language to communicate to their team.
+**Session objective:** In this section we'll explore how a professional developer uses technical language to communicate to different audiences.

 :::note Exercise (20 min)

+**Exercise objective:** To explain concepts to different audiences

 In small groups.
 Prepare a 3 min tutorial based on what you have learned so far.
 Address one of the three different audiences:
 1. A group of 10 year olds